Things to Do in Lhasa in January

 Weigh the advantages and considerations before booking

-- + January hands you Tibet's legendary cobalt skies—the blue is so pure every photo looks professionally color-graded, and visibility stretches 160 km (100 miles) across the plateau.
+- + January hands you Tibet's legendary cobalt skies, the blue is so pure every photo looks professionally color-graded, and visibility stretches 160 km (100 miles) across the plateau.

-- + Potala Palace crowds shrink to a trickle; you wander through prayer halls so quiet you hear only your boots on stone and monks chanting somewhere deep inside the red walls.
+- + Potala Palace crowds shrink to a trickle.
+You wander through prayer halls so quiet you hear only your boots on stone and monks chanting somewhere deep inside the red walls.

-- + Ice festivals pop up on the Lhasa River—local families spin prayer wheels while children slide across frozen sections, a scene lifted straight from a 1950s National Geographic spread.
+- + Ice festivals pop up on the Lhasa River, local families spin prayer wheels while children slide across frozen sections, a scene lifted straight from a 1950s National Geographic spread.

 - + Hotel rates fall 40-60% from summer peaks, and the staff finally have time to talk about local life instead of rushing between tour groups.

-- − 19°F (-7°C) at night means your water bottle freezes inside the hotel room if you leave it near the window—pack like you're skiing, not sightseeing.
+- − 19°F (-7°C) at night means your water bottle freezes inside the hotel room if you leave it near the window, pack like you're skiing, not sightseeing.

 - − Many smaller monasteries close their doors for winter retreats, so you miss some intimate cultural experiences that make Lhasa special.

-- − The altitude (3,650 m / 11,975 ft) hits harder in cold, dry air—expect headaches and fatigue to linger 2-3 days instead of the usual one.
+- − The altitude (3,650 m / 11,975 ft) hits harder in cold, dry air, expect headaches and fatigue to linger 2-3 days instead of the usual one.

 Best Activities in January